According to Wikipedia, home automation or domotics is building automation for a home, called a smart home or smart house.

 Unfortunately, web surfing can be slowed down when multiple devices are connected at once.

-Note, for advanced smart houses, the use of Z-Wave and ZigBee has been recommended.
+Note that the use of Z-Wave and ZigBee has been recommended for advanced smart houses.

 Pros and Cons of Home Automation